-- B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.
-Clarification: An individual may jump (rebound) over another individual. - C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are not allowed. - E. Jumps are not considered a tumbling skill from a legalities point of view.
+- B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed. - Clarification: An individual may jump (rebound) over another individual.
+C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are not allowed. - D. Dive rolls are not allowed. - E. Jumps are not considered a tumbling skill from a legalities point of view.
 Therefore, if a jump skill is included in a tumbling pass, the jump will break up the pass.